The symbolic defect of an ideal: General sets of points

 \begin{thm}[{\cite[Theorem 2]{AH:1}}] Let $\mathbb{X}$ be a set of $s$ general points in $\mathbb{P}^2$.
 If $s \neq 2,5$, then

 If $s = 5$, then

 \end{thm}

 In fact, the graded minimal free resolution of $I_\X$ and $I_\X^{(2)}$ for $s$ general points in $\mathbb{P}^2$ is known.
-The resolution of $I_\X$ and $I_\X^{(2)}$ is the cumulation of the work of many people.
-For simple sets of points, the minimal resolution was worked out by Geramita and Maroscia \cite{GM}, Geramita, Gregory, and Roberts \cite{GGR}, and Lorenzini \cite{L}.
-For $I_\X^{(2)}$, Catalisano's work \cite{C} implies the resolution of $I_\X^{(2)}$ for $s \leq 5$, Harbourne \cite{H1} proposed a conjecture for all $s$ (and showed the conjecture was true for $s \leq 9$), while Id\`a \cite{I} proved the conjecture in complete generality.
+The resolution of $I_\X$ and $I_\X^{(2)}$ is the cumulative work of many people.
+For sets $\X$ of simple points, the minimal resolution of $I_\X$ was worked out by Geramita and Maroscia \cite{GM}, Geramita, Gregory, and Roberts \cite{GGR}, and Lorenzini \cite{L}.

+For $I^{(2)}_\X$, Catalisano's work \cite{C} determines the resolution of $I^{(2)}_\X$ for $s\le 5$, while Id\`a \cite{I} handles the case of $s>5$ (thereby recovering known results when $s\le 9$, and proving a conjecture of Harbourne \cite[Conjecture 6.3]{H1} in the special case of $m=2$).
 We record only the consequences we need.

 \begin{lem} Let $\X$ be a set of $s$ general points in $\mathbb{P}^2$. \begin{enumerate} \item[$(i)$] If $s = 5$, then the graded minimal free resolution of $I_\X$, respectively $I_\X^{(2)}$, is

 \item[$(ii)$] If $s = 7$, then the graded minimal free resolution of $I_\X$, respectively $I_\X^{(2)}$, is